VarunArora14/VarunArora14.github.io/content/posts/beyond_hype_genai_development/index.md

 This **finding the weak prompt** for such sequential workflows then comes with additional effort of people required to generated and evaluate the workflow component and then comparing results of different prompts to decide the prompt providing best accuracy (which again may be subjective or biased based off reviewer and dataset).

 **A single weak prompt in a sequential system can cause cascading failures in later steps. ince LLM workflows may not always store intermediary outputs, debugging becomes harder.
-Human evaluation is often required to assess where inaccuracies originate**
+Human evaluation is often required to assess where inaccuracies originate.**

+**Without proper evaluation of each component in such system, it becomes impossible to debug and pin point reasons of low accuracy of the workflow/system.**

 This puts developers of such GenAI applications confused in terms of **where to start to make the system more accurate and more importantly where to stop**.
 For this one has to decide early on to have **clear evaluation metrics** like -